 A few weeks ago, I posted about building a base for running.
 Since then, I’ve been trekking along.
-I’ve slowly either increased mileage or added speed work (in the form of races).
+I’ve either increased mileage or added speed work (in the form of races) slowly.

-Over a month ago, thinking out loud, my longest run was about 6 miles.
-Last week, I ran 10, and while I was tired, I wasn’t injured.
+Over a month ago, my longest run was about 6 miles.
+Last week miles, I ran 10, and while I was tired, I wasn’t injured.
 My paces have slowly gotten faster, and my body has become less and less fatigued.

-In Short, to Build a Successful Base, you Should Focus on Three Principles:
+In Short, to Build a Successful Running Base, you Should Focus on Three Principles:

 - The Length of Your Longest Run (don’t increase it too quickly)